The Best Roof Installation Process: Step-by-Step Guide

 Sealing and flashing, fundamental to preventing leaks around joints and roof penetrations, mark the final step in the roofing process.

 Properly applying flashing and sealant around vents, skylights, and chimneys ensures water is directed away from these vulnerable areas, preserving the roof’s integrity.
+Step flashing is particularly important in creating a watertight barrier to prevent water intrusion where the roof meets walls or dormers.

 Final Inspection and Cleanup